vyrjana/pyimpspec/documentation/high-level-functions.md

 Performs a linear Kramers-Kronig test as described by Boukamp (1995).
 The results can be used to check the validity of an impedance spectrum before performing equivalent circuit fitting.
-If the number of (RC) circuits is less than two, then a suitable number of (RC) circuits is determined using the procedure described by Schönleber et al. (2014) based on a criterion for the calculated mu-value (zero to one).
+If the number of RC elements is less than two, then a suitable number of RC elements is determined using the procedure described by Schönleber et al. (2014) based on a criterion for the calculated mu-value (zero to one).
 A mu-value of one represents underfitting and a mu-value of zero represents overfitting.

 References: